 If you intend to undertake fieldwork as part of your research, you will be expected to attend a fieldwork safety course available through the Social Sciences Division.

 Your third year requires you to participate in at least one conference, in the UK or internationally, presenting your work to a non-specialist audience, and to submit materials for Confirmation of Status during your seventh term as well as working towards the completion of your thesis.

 Ongoing support will be provided by your supervisor(s) during your studies and feedback will be received from peers and faculty members at the first-year DPhil seminars.
 Written feedback will be provided as part of the Transfer and Confirmation of Status procedures and after the final viva voce.

-This course is in its first year and there are no alumni as yet.
+This course is in its second year and there are no alumni as yet.
 However, area studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.